tkareine/jekyll-minibundle/Readme.md

 ## Development mode

-For your development workflow, asset bundling can get in the way.
+For your development workflow, asset bundling gets in the way because you will not see the contents and line numbers of the original assets.
 To remedy this, you can instruct the library into development mode.
 Then, `minibundle` block will not bundle assets, but copy each asset as-is to the destination directory under the path specified in `destination_path` configuration setting.

     $ JEKYLL_MINIBUNDLE_MODE=development jekyll --auto --server